GRIDAPPSD/gridappsd-viz/README.txt

 1. > npm install -g typescript

-2. > npm install
+2. > npm install -g typings

+3. > npm install

 (Step 3 might not be necessary for this project)
-3. Copy the directory /lib/@types/react-router into /node_modules/@types, replacing the existing /node_modules/@types/react-router directory.
+4. Copy the directory /lib/@types/react-router into /node_modules/@types, replacing the existing /node_modules/@types/react-router directory.

     When npm installs @types/react-router, the wrong version of @types/history (4.5.0 vs. the necessary 2.0.0) is installed as a sub-dependency.
     I tried getting around this using the following: